Geocortex Workflow Help

 The Toolbox in Geocortex Workflow Designer lists the available activities.
 To build a workflow, you drag activities from the Toolbox onto the design surface and connect the activities into a flowchart.
 The completed flowchart represents the process that the workflow automates.
 Each activity is a step in the process.

 Most activities have inputs—the values that the activity operates on—and outputs—the results of the activity's operations.
 When you add an activity to a workflow, you customize the activity by configuring the activity's inputs.
-The outputs are not configurable—they are computed when the workflow runs.
+The outputs are computed when the workflow runs.

 Geocortex Workflow Designer, showing the Toolbox of activities and a flowchart built from the activities